MilesCranmer/SymbolicRegression.jl/README.md

 * options_without_constraints: A set of options for the second phase of the optimization process.
 * split: A value between 0 and 1 (exclusive) representing the proportion of iterations allocated to the first phase of the optimization process.

+### Regression_with_qbc
-The regression_with_qbc function is a Julia implementation for performing symbolic regression with a two-phase optimization process and Query by Committee (QBC) active learning.
+The `regression_with_qbc` function is a Julia implementation for performing symbolic regression with a two-phase optimization process and QBC active learning.
 The function iteratively runs the symbolic regression with two sets of options and a split value that determines the proportion of iterations for each phase, and selects new data points to be added to the training set based on the committee's disagreement measure.

 Function signature
 ```